 Personalize each letter.

 Send them to actual people, putting their name in the salutation.
 “Dear Sir”, “Dear Madam”, or “To Whom It May Concern” won’t do.
 Search online to find their name, or call the company if you have to.
-If you can’t take the initiative to find a person’s name, and you resort to “To Whom It May Concern”, you’ll appear not to be that interested in the company or the job.
+If you can’t take the initiative to find a person’s name, and you resort to “To Whom It May Concern”, you’ll appear to be not very interested in the company or the job.

 Customize the content for the job and company you’re targeting.

 One sure way to have your letters overlooked is to use a template, sending generic content to each employer.
 A cover letter is an opportunity to zero in on your ability to solve that company’s problems even more specifically than you can in your targeted resume.
 For added oomph, mention each company by name within the body of the letter once or twice.